 How do you assess learning during the learning process?

 Providing formative evaluations will increase teacher awareness of student understanding during the learning process.
 Checking for Understanding questions will be posed throughout the lesson to check for conceptual and procedural understanding of new concepts and skills.

 How do you keep parents informed and motivate them to become more involved in their child’s education?

 Pupils and schools thrive when parents become involved in their child’s education.
 Schools and parents must see themselves as partners on a journey of academic excellence.

 Research in Action: A 5-Year Plan

-DataWORKS would collect classroom resources including textbooks, supplemental materials, and a week’s worth of student work from each teacher for analysis.
-DataWORKS would use the Classroom Productivity Index to objectively collect other qualitative and quantitative data that is representative of the current climate of the school site.
+Dataworks would collect classroom resources including textbooks, supplemental materials, and a week’s worth of student work from each teacher for analysis.
+Dataworks would use our patented Classroom Productivity Index to objectively collect other qualitative and quantitative data that is representative of the current climate of the school site.

 Data Collection: A study of the local variables.

 DataWORKS will use biannual surveys to collect qualitative and quantitative data to research the variables affecting the local campus.